-this heavy rescue by SVI is built on a Spartan cab and chassis and is powered by a 505-hp Cummins engine.
+This heavy rescue with SVI body is built on a Spartan Gladiator cab and chassis. the walk-in rig has a 22-foot aluminum body.